Tose

 (also called Tose Software) is a Japanese video game developer based in Kyoto.
 It is mostly known for developing Nintendo's Game & Watch Gallery series, various Dragon Ball games, as well as contract work or assistance to other developers.
-Tose has developed or co-developed over 1,000 games since the company's inception in 1979, but is virtually never credited in the games themselves (an exception to this is Scarlet Nexus with Bandai Namco, Game & Watch Gallery 4 and The Legendary Starfy series, as Tose shares the copyright with Nintendo).
-Tose maintains a policy of having no creative input into the work they do, going so far as to refuse to put their names in the credits for most of the games they work on.
-As such, Tose has gained a reputation for being a "ghost developer".
+Tose has developed or co-developed thousands of games since the company's inception in 1979, but is virtually never credited in the games themselves.
+It is considered the largest non-publishing game developer in the world.